 Finding the bus at Putra Heights is easy enough.
 The transport hub is below the LRT station, to the back.
 Follow the sign down the stairs/escalator, two levels down.
 There is also a lift, useful if you have luggage or can’t use the escalator.
 You’ll pass a mini market on the way, if you need a drink or snack.
 There are no luggage trolleys.
 If you have to wait for your bus, the air conditioned waiting room has plenty of seating.

 At the airport, in KLIA the bus pulls in to marked bays.
-Bays 6 & 7 were marked for the service the day we went.
+Bays 6 & 7 are currently allocated for the Rapid bus.
 To reach the Bus hub from the terminal, you need to head for Carpark C and follow the signs after you cross the walkover.
 There are plenty of signs.
 Carpark C is to your right as you exit the Arrival Halls.
+However, you first need to go left, to the escalator/lift and go down one level to Level 2

 In klia2, stay on the Arrival level 2, until you reach the pickup area at the front of the building.
 The escalator down to the Transport Hub on Level 1 is on the left of the centre door (Door 2) near the Information counter.
 There’s currently a Family Mart beside the escalator.
 The up escalator is opposite, beside the Level 1 bag wrapping stand, handy for travellers heading for the Departure floor (Level 3).